7.4 Nuclear Medicine Technologist

 Brandon Censon MPH, CPH, RRT-NPS, CPFT, CPT

-Nuclear medicine technologists work in hospitals, imaging and medical clinics, diagnostic laboratories, and in research centers.
+Nuclear medicine technologists work in hospitals, imaging and medical clinics, diagnostic laboratories, and research centers.

 Academic Requirements and Career Pathway

-The academic requirements for nuclear medicine technologists include earning an associate’s or bachelor’s degree in medical imaging, with a specialization in nuclear medicine technology (U.S. Bureau of Labor Statistics, 2023) .
-Upon successfully completing their nuclear medicine technology degree program, the student can then challenge the nuclear medicine technology certification board exam.
+The academic requirements for nuclear medicine technologists include earning an associate or bachelor’s degree in medical imaging with a specialization in nuclear medicine technology (U.S. Bureau of Labor Statistics, 2023).
+Upon successfully completing their degree program, students can take the Nuclear Medicine Technology Certification Board (NMTCB) exam.

 Attributions